 Jakob Dittmar is a senior lecturer and assoc prof at Mau.
 His research focuses on the construction of comics-narratives from their individual visual elements.
 Researching comics for blind and visually impaired readers has taught him a lot about how comics work.
 He also researches into character design and strategies of representation in comics.

-Saskia Gullstrand is a comic artist and adjunct lecturer in comics and visual communication at MaU.
-She is also the founder of Underlandet, an artistic laboratory and resourcenter for comic artists.
+Saskia Gullstrand is a comic artist and the founder of Underlandet, an artistic laboratory and resourcenter for comic artists.

-Gunnar Krantz is a comic artist and senior lecturer in visual communication at MaU.
+Gunnar Krantz is a professor within the arts in visual communication/drawing at Mau.
 He is currently working on documentary comics and researches the early history of Swedish comics fandom, fanzines, comics production and the relation between comics and contemporary art.

 Fredrik Strömberg has studied and written about comics since the early 1990’s.
 Among the books he has authored are the English language Black Images in the Comics (Fantagraphics, 2003), The Comics Go to Hell (Fantagraphics, 2005), Swedish Comics History (Top Shelf, 2010), Comic Art Propaganda.
 (St. Martin’s Griffin, 2010) and Jewish Images in the Comics, (Fantagraphics, 2012).
 Strömberg is one of the editors of the peer previewed, open- access Scandinavian Journal for Comic Art (sjoca.com) and a founding member of the Nordic Network for Comics Research (nncore.wordpress.com).
 Strömberg is currently writing his thesis at Malmö University, focusing on how the crossroads of different cultures are reflected in comics.